Pakistan to provide Rs 549 mln for development projects in Afghanistan

 Whereas another Rs 488 million were approved for the construction of various health projects including Jinnah Hospital Kabul, Aminullah Khan Logri Hospital and Nishter Kidney center Jalalabad.

-Chairing the meeting in this regard, the Secretary ministry of Planning Mathar Niaz Rana said the economic development and reconstruction of Afghanistan was Pakistan’s top priority.
+Chairing the meeting in this regard here, the Secretary ministry of Planning Mathar Niaz Rana said the economic development and reconstruction of Afghanistan was Pakistan’s top priority.